-Aitken College is an independent Uniting Church school that values its diverse community and provides an opportunity to experience the Christian message.
+Aitken College is an independent school in association with the Uniting Church, that values its diverse community and provides an opportunity to experience the Christian message.
 We welcome students from all faiths and cultural backgrounds to share in worship, service and in the celebration of individual differences.